maxpsq/ora-tools/spreadeasy/README.md

   -- Initilize your Document (document properties are optional) spreadeasy.newODS('Massimo Pasquini', 'ACME Industries');

+  -- Set a locale (language + territory)
+  -- The locale must match a record in SPREADEASY_LOCALES, the -- default locale en_US will be set in case of mismatch.
+  -- Feel free to add any missing locale to the table -- SPREADEASY_LOCALES and contribute to fill the missing -- records sending a pull request to this repository. spreadeasy.setLocale('it','IT');

   -- Open a cursor variable...
 (1)
   Open l_emp_cur for
     SELECT First_name, Last_Name, salary